7 Wonders of Kenya

-The majority of the Serengeti Migration occurs in Tanzania, but Kenya has its fair share and welcomes the most exciting part of the migration with the crossing of the Mara River into Kenya.
+The majority of the Serengeti Migration occurs in Tanzania, as a key feature of the Serengeti National Park but Kenya has its fair share and welcomes the most exciting part of the migration with the crossing of the Mara River into Kenya.
 This is a targeted attraction and destination for nature enthusiast who want to witness nature at its fullest.

 The Serengeti Migration It is both the largest and the longest migration in the world.
 At the Mara River everything gets real as wildebeest and zebra continue to battle lions, leopards and exhaustion, and now they add in the challenge of cross the river without succumbing to waiting crocodiles.

 The Serengeti name translates locally to “endless plains.”
 The Kenya and Tanzania governments work together to establish protected lands for 80% of the Serengeti plains and migration area.

 Lake Turkana is the world’s largest permanent desert lake, the world’s largest alkaline lake, and based on volume the world’s fourth largest salt lake.
 Accordingly, it is one of Kenya’s natural wonders.

 The Lake Turkana catchment encompasses an area of 50,530 square miles (130,860 sq. km).
 The length measures 180 miles (290 km) with the width at 20 miles (32 km) creating a surface area of 2,473 square miles (6,405 sq. km).